SarahHenze/QPuB/README.md

 | <span>**residuals\_j.txt**</span>                                                    | Residual plots at j<sup>th</sup> iteration                                                               |
 | <span>**statistics.csv**</span>                                                      | Summary statistics of the Markov chain                                                               |

- ## Documentation

-   A PDF version of the documentation is available at [Documentation](Documentation.pdf)
+Output generated while running the examples are illustrated in Chapter 5 of the [Documentation](Documentation.pdf).

 ## Troubleshooting

 In this chapter, we listed a non-exhaustive list of issues that the user